nomath4u/radiusnetworks.github.io/blog/how-to-make-an-ibeacon-out-of-a-raspberry-pi.md

 ####Step 6: Download and Uncompress BlueZ

 This is the the official Bluetooth stack for Linux and the 5.x series has introduced Bluetooth LE support.
-The current version is 5.8, it requires a Linux kernel of at least 3.5.

 ```
 $ sudo wget www.kernel.org/pub/linux/bluetooth/bluez-5.8.tar.xz